jasparagus/LoLlyPlotty/README.md

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
 See license.txt for details.

+## Notes
+Thanks to [PVisnRT](https://github.com/PVisnRT) for working together on the original version of this (written in Matlab... lol) and for contributing to adapting this for Python.
+Thanks to [cjc77](https://github.com/cjc77) for extensive help with Python data structures and tons of Python advice.

 ## Major Changelog
 #### 2017-12-10: First executable version (for Windows x64); made using the excellent [pyinstaller tool](http://www.pyinstaller.org/)